strohs/aws-cda-notes/study-notes-JUNE2018.md

     * you can have a "prod" stage, "dev" stage, "test" stage, "v1" etc...
     * you can use a custom domain
     * supports AWS Certificate Manager (free SSL/TLS certs!)
+    * stage variables:
+        * stage variables are name value pairs that you define associated with a deployment stage of an API.
+        They act like environment variables and can be used in your API set-up and mapping templates

 ## What is API Caching?
 You can enable **API Caching** in API Gateway to cache your endpoint's response.
 With caching, you can reduce